BzZ7t/Zeds-Stream-Deck-Profiles/README.md

 Stream Deck Profiles that I made because I fatfinger the keyboard -~- More to come soon

-Although icons using said assets were created by me, I did not create any of the assets used here and are not owned by me
+Although icons using assets were created by me, I did not create any of the assets used here and are they are not owned by me